zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

     the ingress self-signed certificate and to compute the ZenML server URL.

-database_username [admin]: The username for the database.
+deploy_db [true]: Whether to create a SQL database service as part of the recipe. database_username [admin]: The username for the database.
 database_password: The password for the database.
 database_url: The URL of the database to use for the ZenML server.